Garmelon/PFERD/CONFIG.md

 - `base_url`: The URL where the ILIAS instance is located.
 (Required)
 - `client_id`: An ID used for authentication.
 (Required)
 - `target`: The ILIAS element to crawl.
 (Required)
-    - `desktop`: Crawl your personal desktop
+    - `desktop`: Crawl your personal desktop / dashboard
     - `<course id>`: Crawl the course with the given id
-    - `<url>`: Crawl a given element by URL (preferably the permanent URL linked at the bottom of its ILIAS page)
+    - `<url>`: Crawl a given element by URL (preferably the permanent URL linked at the bottom of its ILIAS page).
+      This also supports the "My Courses" overview page to download *all* courses.
+Note that this might produce confusing local directory layouts and duplication warnings if you are a member of an ILIAS group.
+The `desktop` target is generally preferable.
 - `auth`: Name of auth section to use for login.
 (Required)
 - `links`: How to represent external links.
 (Default: `fancy`)
     - `ignore`: Don't download links.